 Around 1920, permission was given to a small group of Free Methodists to begin holding regular services in the building.
 After a few years, a sale was negotiated, and the "little white church" became the Ripon Free Methodist Church.

 Standing for more than a century, the old church is a community landmark and historical treasure.
 Two additions (offices, classrooms, restrooms, and fellowship room) were completed in the 1970's.
 Renovations, repairs, and improvements (interior and exterior) designed to preserve the church's characteristic simplicity were completed in 2016.
-The bell rings every Sunday morning at 8:30 and 11 signalling the call to worship as it has for well over a century.
+If you are in the neighborhood, you might year the bell ringing Sunday mornings signalling the call to worship.
 Generations ago, that same bell was the "fire alarm" used to summon volunteer firemen to the station downtown.